Supreme Council of the Cultural Revolution

-The Supreme Council of the Cultural Revolution (SCCR; شورای عالی انقلاب فرهنگی, shoraye a'ali enqelabe farhangi) is a conservative-dominated body based in Qom, set up at the time of Ayatollah Khomeini.
-Its decisions can only be overruled by Iran's Supreme Leader.
+The Supreme Council of the Cultural Revolution (SCCR; شورای عالی انقلاب فرهنگی) is a conservative-dominated body based in Qom, set up at the time of Ayatollah Khomeini.
+Its decisions can only be overruled by Iran's supreme leader.
 Most of its members were appointed by Ali Khamenei, Khomeini's successor.

-The President of Iran is ex officio the chairman of the council.
+The president of Iran is ex officio the chairman of the council.

 History

 The Supreme Council of the Cultural Revolution was formed in December 1984, and substituted the Cultural Revolution Headquarters.
 Its ratified bills are valid as approved laws.
-In accordance with the instructions of the late Khomeini, one must not overrule the approved issues of this council.
+In accordance with the instructions of the late Ruhollah Khomeini, one must not overrule the approved issues of this council.

 Its development started on 12 June 1980, and following a decree by Khomeini, the council was charged to take measures in planning for various policies surrounding universities on the basis of Islamic culture and other issues relevant to the Islamic academic revolution.

 The headquarters removed certain courses such as music, dismissing it as "fake knowledge."
 Committees established after the 1979 Revolution came to similar conclusions concerning all subjects in the humanities, including law, political sciences, economy, psychology, education and sociology.

 The SCCR was formed in December 1984 and substituted the Cultural Revolution Headquarters.
-It was formed under special circumstances that arouse in the early stages of the revolution.
-The council took its legitimacy from the 9 December 1984 decree of the founder of the Islamic Republic Ayatollah Khomeini.
+It was formed under special circumstances that arose in the early stages of the revolution.
+The council took its legitimacy from the 9 December 1984 decree of the founder of the Islamic Republic, Ayatollah Khomeini.

 Following the formation of the SCCR, it declared itself the highest body for making policies and decisions in connection with cultural, educational and research activities within the framework of the general policies of the system and considered its approvals indispensable.
 The group of 7 (in 1980–83, and then 17 in 1984, and expanded to 36 in 1999) was expected to compile all the cultural policies of the country.